 The scenario: Restrictive clothes set off your middle-schooler’s sensory processing issues.
 But your tween wants to hang out with a group of kids who wear preppy button-down shirts every day.

 What you can do: Encourage your tween to think about what might happen if they wore an oxford to school.
 How would it feel?
 Could your child switch shirts if it became uncomfortable?
 Then ask your child what else these kids have in common.
 Charm bracelets?
 Bands they like?
 Maybe there’s another way your middle-schooler can get to know them.

 You can help your middle-schooler brainstorm where to find new friends.

 It can be helpful to point out alternate ways that your middle-schooler might bond with other kids.

-Let your middle-schooler know that she can stand up for herself, whether or not she wants to disclose her issues.
+Let your middle-schooler know that they can stand up for themself, whether or not they want to disclose their issues.

 Tell us what interests you

 About the author